THE FALL OF DON JUAN

 WITNESS.
 Why don't we have more coffee?

 NATALIE.
 (Surprised.)
-Oh my God, is that really you?
+My god!
+Is that you?

 MICHAEL.
 You look great.